10 effective ways to promote sustainable tourism

 Leave the place as you found it

-An essential tip for when you are going on a hike, camping, or a scenic viewpoint.
+This is an essential tip for when you are going on a hike, camping, or a scenic viewpoint.
 You must leave these places as you found them.
 You should try to have a minimum impact on nature, and try to be as eco-friendly as possible.

 Raise awareness about sustainable traveling